-Pharmacy technicians assist pharmacists with a handful of essential tasks, the ultimate goal of which is to ensure optimal health and safety for their patients.
+Pharmacy technicians assist pharmacists with a handful of essential tasks, ensuring optimal patient health and safety.
 For this reason, they are considered critical members of the healthcare team in whichever facility they choose to work.

-Additionally, pursuing a career as a pharmacy technician can be quite rewarding, not only because you get to actively help improve quality of life for so many people, but also because there is significant room for growth along with an impressive salary.
+Additionally, pursuing a career as a pharmacy technician can be quite rewarding, not only because you get to actively help improve the quality of life for so many people but also because there is significant room for growth along with an impressive salary.

 Roles and Responsibilities of a Pharmacy Technician

-- Accurately stock and assemble medication so that they are well organized and easily retrievable.
+- Accurately stock and assemble medication to be well organized and easily retrievable.

 - Accurately prepare and distribute patient medication when they are needed.